 After witnessing the numerous health effects EMF radiation had on their chiropractic patients, who were computer programmers, Dr. Brown and Virginia focused on finding solutions for EMF protection.
 After the invention of the BioElectric Shield, they co-founded the BioElectric Shield Co.

-Since then, Virginia’s focus has been to provide effective and powerful EMF protection solutions.
+Since then, Virginia has focused on providing effective and powerful EMF protection solutions.
 Based on her interest in ADD/ADHD and ASD, she facilitated the development of special crystal matrixes to help children and adults focus better, think more clearly, and have happier, more productive lives.
-She has served as the President of the company since 1991.
+She has served as the company’s president since 1991.

 0 Comments